-To achieve one of the most important goals in multi-object auctions, we define an important concept as follows: a bid $\langle \mathbf{x}, p \rangle \in \mathcal{B}i$ is a truthful bid, if $v_i(\mathbf{x}) = p$ .
-Then, the fundamental theorem of welfare implies that if every bidder bids for all packages and if all of the bids are truthful, then the allocation associated with the solution to the winner determination problem is Pareto efficient.
+One of the most important goals in multi-object auctions is for all bidders to bid truthfully.
+We now define a truthful bid: a bid $(\mathbf{x}, p) \in \mathcal{B}i$ is a truthful bid, if $v_i(\mathbf{x}) = p$.
+The allocation associated with the solution to the winner determination problem maximizes the aggregate surplus, when every bidder bids for all packages and the bids are all truthful,

-From the view point of the auctioneer and/or mechanism designer, therefore, it is desirable that all bidders truthfully bid for all packages.
-However, in theory, it is not always optimal for a bidder to bid her true value, and in practice, it is not easy for bidders to calculate all values for all possible packages.
-Thus, to design an auction mechanism properly, we would like to have the most efficient allocation among feasible outcomes.
-There are three major problems to overcome when designing a multi-object auction mechanism.
+Although it is desirable that all bidders truthfully bid for all packages, in theory, depending on the auction mechanism, it might not always be optimal for a bidder to bid her true value, and in practice, it is not easy for bidders to calculate all values for all possible packages.
+To design a good auction mechanism, we would like to obtain the most efficient allocation among feasible outcomes.
+In the design of a multi-object auction mechanism, there are three potential problems to overcome.

-- 1. The exposure problem: When items are not substitutes and bidders cannot bid on packages, bidders are usually exposed to the risk that they might end up with overpaying.
-For example, suppose that there are two items and that bidder i has strong complementarity such that $v_i((1,0)) = v_i((0,1)) = 1 < 3 = v_i((1,1))$ .
+- 1. The exposure problem: When items are not substitutes and bidders cannot bid on packages, bidders are usually exposed to the risk that they may overpay.
+For example, suppose that there are two items and that bidder i's valuations exhibit strong complementarity, such that $v_i((1,0)) = v_i((0,1)) = 1 < 3 = v_i((1,1))$.
 He may bid on each item at prices more than 1, expecting that he gets both of the items.
-However, it is possible that he could get only one item paying more than 1.
-Auctions with package bidding, such as the two auctions studied in this paper, should overcome this problem. - 2.
-The threshold problem.
-Suppose that there are 4 bidders and 3 items to trade and that $v_1((1,0,0)) = v_2((0,1,0)) = v_3((0,0,1)) = 1.5$ and $v_4((1,1,1)) = 4$ .
-It is efficient to allocate the items to Bidders 1, 2 and 3.
-However, suppose that Bidders 1, 2 and 3 bid on their desirable item at price 1, respectively and that Bidder 4 bids on the package of all items at price 3.6.
-In this case, the winning bid is Bidder 4's bid, but none of Bidder 1-3 can overbid on Bidder 4's bid.
-The ascending bid auction, iBEA, overcomes the threshold problem, which we will explain in Section 2. - 3.
-Computational problems.
-There are two computational problems, one of which is the auctioneer's problem and the other lies on the bidders' side.
+However, it is possible that he could get only one item while paying more than 1.
+Auctions with package bidding, such as the two auctions in this study, should overcome this problem. - 2.
+The threshold problem: Suppose that there are four bidders and three items to trade and that $v_1((1,0,0)) = v_2((0,1,0)) = v_3((0,0,1)) = 1.5$ and $v_4((1,1,1)) = 4$.
+In this setting, it is efficient to allocate the items to Bidders 1, 2 and 3.
+However, suppose that Bidders 1, 2 and 3 bid on their desirable item at price 1, respectively, and that Bidder 4 bids on the package of all items at price 3.6.
+In this case, the winning bid is Bidder 4's bid, but none of Bidders 1-3 can overbid on Bidder 4's bid.
+The ascending bid auction, iBEA, overcomes the threshold problem, which we will explain in Section 2.

+3. Computational problems: There are two computational problems in package auctions, the auctioneer's and the bidders'.
 For the auctioneer, the problem is to solve Eq.
-(1), which is NP-complete.
-For the bidders, they are required to evaluate all possible combinations, which can be cognitively difficult.
+(1), which is NP-complete (Rothkopf, Pekec and Harstad 1998).7 For the bidders, they must evaluate all possible combinations, which can be cognitively difficult.
 Evaluation of the latter is where experimental research can be especially valuable.

-In what follows, we introduce the Vickrey and iBEA auctions, and discuss their theoretical properties.
+In the following sections, we first introduce the Vickrey and iBEA auctions, and then discuss their respective theoretical properties.